up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ## Web UI upgrade <small>not recommended</small> { #web-ui-upgrade data-toc-label="Web UI upgrade" }

 !!! danger "Proceed with caution!"
-    The [WAS-110] firmware upgrade utility on occasion has been known to soft-brick itself.
+    The Azores firmware upgrade utility on occasion is known to soft-brick itself.
 To recover, a host device with serial breakout on SFP pins 2 (rx) and 7 (tx) will be required.

     Alternatively, jump past to the <ins>safer</ins> [shell upgrade](#shell-upgrade) method later in this guide.